py-why/EconML/doc/spec/estimation/forest.rst

 these ideas leads to a "reduction-based" approach implementation of the Causal Forest, that re-uses and only slightly modifies existing impementations of regression forests.

-For more details on Double Machine Learning and how the :class:`.ForestDMLCateEstimator` fits into our overall set of DML based CATE estimators, check out the :ref:`Double Machine Learning User Guide <dmluserguide>`.
+For more details on Double Machine Learning and how the :class:`.ForestDML` fits into our overall set of DML based CATE estimators, check out the :ref:`Double Machine Learning User Guide <dmluserguide>`.

 Forest Doubly Robust Learner